sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/ui/grids/README.md

 Several Voyant Tools display results in a grid or table.
 Although the exact appearance of tables will change according to the tool, several interface elements are common.

 * most tools allow for row selection: select a row by clicking on it, select multiple rows by using the Shift or Ctrl/Command key
+* selected rows should persist even when querying for additional data
 * hover over the column header to get a short description of the column values
 * some columns allow you to sort values by that column by clicking on it (and clicking again to reverse the order)
 * hovering over most column headers will cause an arrow to appear in the right part of the column header, click on it for further options: